 As some people know, I am what I used to refer to as a recovering alcoholic.
 These days I prefer to say I’m in recovery from an alcohol use disorder.
 I realize it’s less catchy, but it emphasizes the fact that I am more than just my addiction.
 We call this “person-first language”.
 Studies have shown repeatedly that words like “alcoholic” and “addict” contribute to the stigmatization of people with these issues.
-As we say on our website,
+To quote the CAPSA website,,

 Stigma is best understood as a deeply held set of false beliefs about a group of people with at least one attribute in common.
 This allows the judgement, oppression and discrimination of those people to take place.
 This is done by either overt actions or silent complicity with those actions.

-With this in mind, I am on the Board Of Directors of CAPSA, The Community Addiction Peer Support Association.
+With this in mind, I very much support the work of CAPSA, The Community Addiction Peer Support Association.
 We envision a world where all individuals have access to the informed services and supports in seeking help for their substance use health without stigma or discrimination.
-As part of my work for CAPSA, I chair a weekly All People, All Pathways meeting.
-Again, quoting our website,

 Here’s a video put together by CAPSA on the neuroscience of addiction.